Friday, March 23, 2018

 These are exercises to use interactive play for the engagement of Self with Other.

 They explore responses to such entities as: environment, sound, image, text, object, colour, texture, smell, taste, concept, narrative, technology, character, identity and human interaction.
-Many of the exercises are akin to actor training techniques, such as those of Konstantin Stanislavski, or traditions of Movement Theater – like mime, Butoh dance, Viewpoints training (Mary Overlie / Anne Bogart) and Exercises for Rebel Artists (La Pocha Nostra) or even Improv Theater style party games.
+Many of the exercises are akin to actor training techniques, such as those of Konstantin Stanislavski and Michael Chekhov, or traditions of Movement Theater – like mime, Butoh dance, Viewpoints training (Mary Overlie / Anne Bogart) and Exercises for Rebel Artists (La Pocha Nostra) or even Improv Theater style party games.

 Warren Wilson College NC students - environmental response exercise